opensearch-project/documentation-website/_search-plugins/ltr/fits-in.md

 The plugin does not train or test models.
 This also happens offline in tools appropriate to the task.
-Instead the plugin uses models generated by XGboost and Ranklib libraries.
+Instead the plugin uses models generated by XGboost and RankLib libraries.
 Training and testing models is CPU intensive task that, involving data scientist supervision and offline testing.
 Most organizations want some data science supervision on model development.
 And you would not want this running in your production